N3REX/CAULFIELD_668_FINAL/README.md

 ### Repeating for the other two time points

 During the flare-up.
-We get to reuse ```contigs.db``` but still need to make new sam/bam and profiles.
+We get to reuse ```contigs.db``` but still need to make new a sam/bam and profile.
 ```
-bowtie2 -x contofint -1 19027_nh.1.fastq -2 19027_nh.2.fastq -S 19027.sam
+bowtie2 -x contofint -1 19027_nh_1.fastq -2 19027_nh_2.fastq -S 19027.sam
 samtools view -b -o 19027.bam 19027.sam
 samtools sort -o 19027_sort.bam 19027.bam
 samtools index 19027_sort.bam